space150/spaceBase/README.md

 ### Getting Started

-After you download the spaceBase ZIP from the repo, unzip it and copy its contents into your own project.
+1. `$ bower install spacebase` or download the ZIP and copy its contents into your project folder.

-spaceBase is built with Sass, so you'll need a a way to compile it.

-Setting up Sass compilation is outside the scope of this document.
+2. Use your favorite Sass compiler to watch changes and compile the files.
+(Setting up Sass compilation is outside the scope of this document.)
+3. Open scss/_vars.scss to make changes to your global variables.
+4. Start building out your HTML.
+We've included index.html as a starting point.
+5. scss/base/ is the core of spaceBase.
+Build your UI layer in scss/ui/

-Your editor should be setup with an EditorConfig plugin, so that certain basic code style standards are enforced automatically.
+Your editor can be setup with EditorConfig so that code style standards are enforced automatically.
 See http://editorconfig.org/#download and install the plugin for your editor of choice.

-You can remove:
-- `tests/`
-- `scss/README.md`
-- `Gemfile`
-- `Gemfile.lock`

 ### The spaceBase structure

+Read the [CSS Architecture Overview](scss/README.md) for details on the SCSS files.

 ```
 fonts/